 In the May 2018 update of the Union Terminal restoration the video shares a brief close-up of the clock with the clock face removed, a worker for scale, and the internal gear mechanism being reinstalled.

 The "New" Verdin Company factory on Eastern Avenue in Cincinnati, Ohio.
-Look through the windows the next time you are passing by, you never know what you'll see standing up in there!
+Look through the windows the next time you are passing by, you'll never know what you may see standing up in there!

 The hands will now go back to Cincinnati's Verdin company where they will be balanced and finished.
 Neonworks of Cincinnati used The American Sign Museum's workshop for the repair of the hands.